-The Child Care Management Certificate program at Central Penn focuses on progressive child care as well as an introduction to effective business management.
-Students learn how to develop programs that effectively stimulate the intellectual, emotional, social, and physical growth of children.
-The certificate program educates students on the management of child care services and prepares individuals to plan, design, and manage child care facilities and programs that meet children's developmental needs and interests and that provide safe and healthy environments.
+The Child Care Management Certificate program at Central Penn focuses on progressive childcare and preparing students for the Child Development Associate credential at the completion of the program.
+Students will learn how to develop programs that effectively stimulate the intellectual, emotional, social, and physical growth of children.
+The certificate program educates students on the management of childcare services and introduces students to the planning, design and management of childcare facilities and programs that meet children's developmental needs and interests and that provide safe and healthy environments.

-Students with early childhood experience can apply for a range of positions that contribute to the support and development of young students.
-These roles can work with infants and young children up to the age of four or five.
-With this certificate, students can enter a role in early childhood education and be given the opportunity to advance as more experience in the field is gained.
-Graduates can work at a day care, preschool, as a nanny, or as a camp counselor.
+Students with early childhood experience can apply for a range of positions that contribute to the support and development of infants, toddlers and preschoolers.
+With this certificate, and through achieving the CDA credential, students can enter a role in early childhood education and be given the opportunity to advance as more experience in the field is gained.
+Graduates can work in childcare facilities, preschools, as a nanny, or a camp counselor.